jfkonecn/oncokb/REFACTORING_SUMMARY.md

 -   **Hard to maintain**: String-based field access prone to typos
 -   **Difficult to understand**: No clear structure of the data being processed
 -   **Error-prone**: Runtime errors when accessing non-existent fields
--   **Performance issues**: Individual database saves instead of batch operations
+-   **Performance issues**: Individual database saves and fetches instead of batch operations

 ## Solution

-Refactored the code to use a **three-phase approach** with strongly-typed DTO (Data Transfer Object) classes and batch saving:
+Refactored the code to use a **four-phase approach** with strongly-typed DTO (Data Transfer Object) classes, batch fetching, and batch saving:

 ### Phase 1: Parse JSON and Convert to DTO

 -   Parse raw JSON objects into strongly-typed DTOs
 -   Validate and structure the data

+### Phase 2: Batch Fetch Existing Records

+-   Pre-fetch all existing data needed for processing
+-   Collect drug references, PMIDs, and other dependencies
+-   Reduce database round trips during processing

-### Phase 2: Convert DTO to Domain Objects
+### Phase 3: Convert DTO to Domain Objects

 -   Transform DTOs into domain objects (Gene, Evidence, Alteration, etc.)
+-   Use pre-fetched context for efficient lookups
 -   Collect all objects that need to be saved without touching the database

-### Phase 3: Save All Changes in a Single Transaction
+### Phase 4: Save All Changes in a Single Transaction

 -   Delete existing data for the gene
 -   Save all new data in batches